pytorch/tutorials/advanced_source/dispatcher.rst

 `cast lists <https://pytorch.org/docs/master/amp.html#op-specific-behavior>`_.
 General guidance:

-* Ops that do reductions should probably execute in float32,
+* Ops that do reductions should probably execute in ``float32``,
-* Any op that does a convolution or gemm under the hood should probably execute in float16, and
+* Any op that does a convolution or gemm under the hood should probably execute in ``float16``, and
-* Other ops with multiple floating-point tensor inputs should standardize them to a common precision (unless the implementation is known to support inputs with different precisions).
+* Other ops with multiple floating-point tensor inputs should standardize them to a common precision (unless the implementation supports inputs with different precisions).

-If your custom op falls into the third category, the ``promote_type`` template helps figure out the widest floating-point type present among input tensors, which is usually the safest option for the execution type:
+If your custom op falls into the third category, the ``promote_type`` template helps figure out the widest floating-point type present among input tensors, which is the safest choice for the execution type:

 .. code-block:: cpp

     #include <ATen/autocast_mode.h>

     Tensor my_multiple_input_op_autocast(const Tensor& t0, const Tensor& t1) {
       c10::impl::ExcludeDispatchKeyGuard no_autocast(c10::DispatchKey::Autocast);
-      auto exec_type = at::autocast::promote_type(at::kHalf, t0, t1);
+      auto exec_type = at::autocast::promote_type(at::kHalf/*optimistic initial guess*/, t0, t1);
       return my_multiple_input_op(at::autocast::cached_cast(exec_type, t0),
                                   at::autocast::cached_cast(exec_type, t1));
     }